Contents

 The AC rating system is as follows:

-Three layers go into making laminate flooring: the decorative layer on top, the core layer in the middle and the floor backing.
 High Pressure Laminate (HPL) seals and compresses these three layers of flooring with 1,000 pounds of pressure.
 Go this route for a durable floor that will see significant activity.

 Direct Pressure Laminate (DPL) only uses 500 pounds of pressure to seal and compress laminate floors.
 This is a better choice for smaller rooms or offices.